github-education-resources/classroom/README.md

 ## Design principles

-*Classroom is a teacher-facing tool to enable the educational use of GitHub.* Every student needs feedback and support as they learn to code, and using GitHub you can give them the right advice, in the right place, at the right time.
-This tool makes it easier for you to use the workflow you love, but with some organization, automation and ease with your students.
+*Classroom is a teacher-facing tool to simplify the educational use of GitHub.* Every student needs feedback and support as they learn to code, and using GitHub you can give them the right advice, in the right place, at the right time.
+Classroom makes it easier to use the workflow you love, with some automation and ease for student use.

 *Students use GitHub.
 They don’t use Classroom.* Experience with real-world tools gives students a leg-up once they move on from school.
 Invest time in the tools students can grow with, not another third-party tool with its own learning curve.